Dynamic Shrinkage Priors for Large Time-varying Parameter Regressions using Scalable Markov Chain Monte Carlo Methods: Empirical Application using Eurozone Yield Data

-To evaluate one-month and one-quarter-ahead forecasts, we use a recursive prediction design and split the sample into an initial estimation period that ranges from $2005$:M$01$ to $2008$:M$12$ and a forecast evaluation period from $2009$:M$01$ to $2019$:M$12$.
-We use Root Mean Squared Forecast Errors (RMSEs) as the measure of performance for our point forecasts and Continuous Ranked Probability Scores (CRPSs) as the measure of performance of our predictive densities.
+To evaluate one-month and one-quarter ahead forecasts, we use a recursive prediction design and split the sample into an initial estimation period that ranges from $2005$:$01$ to $2008$:$12$ and a forecast evaluation period from $2009$:$01$ to $2019$:$12$.
+We use Root Mean Squared Forecast Errors (RMSEs) as the measure of performance for our point forecasts and Continuous Ranked Probability Scores \citep[CRPSs,][]{gneiting2007strictly} as the measure of performance of our density forecasts.
 Both are presented in ratio form relative to the benchmark model which is the large VAR with Minnesota prior.
 Values less than one indicate an approach is beating the benchmark.

-To separate out the effects of modelling choices from the effect of sparsification, we present our forecasting results in two tables.
-In Table 2, results for all models are not sparsified using SAVS.
-In Table 3, all results are sparsified.
+We present our forecasting results in two tables.
+Table \ref{tab:non-sps1} shows the one-month ahead forecast performance of the different models while Table \ref{tab:non-sps3} in the appendix shows the one-quarter ahead forecasting results.
+Our focus on one-step ahead forecasts is predicated by the fact that the density forecast measures based on proper scoring rules (such as CRPSs) can be viewed as a training sample marginal likelihood and thus enables model comparison \citep[see][]{gneiting2007strictly}.

-The evidence in Table 2 is mixed, with no single approach being dominant.
-But overall our methods do tend to forecast better that the large VAR with stochastic volatility benchmark.
-The fact that there are some benefits to allowing for time-variation in parameters is evidenced by the fact that the TIV models never produce the best point or density forecasts for any forecast horizon or any maturity.
-But which type of time-variation in parameters is best and which VAR dimension is best depends on the specific case.
+Overall, the evidence in Table \ref{tab:non-sps1} (and Table \ref{tab:non-sps3}) is mixed, with no single approach being dominant.
+In principle, one robust pattern is that models with TVPs tend to produce more accurate forecasts than the large VAR with stochastic volatility benchmark.
+These gains range from being rather small (particularly at the short-end of the yield curve) to appreciable (when the focus is on the long-end of the yield curve).
+This is consistent with recent findings in \cite{fischer2023general} who document that flexible models work well for this particular dataset when longer maturities are considered.